Golf Tutorials

 Why a Hurried Swing Hurts Your Game

 Many amateur golfers mistakenly believe that swinging faster equals hitting the ball farther.
 While clubhead speed is definitely a component of distance, the uncontrolled, jerky speed you feel when you're "rushing" is a completely different animal.
 This type of speed rarely translates into good shots.
-Instead, it throws your entire swing sequence out of whack.
+Instead, it throws your entire swing a golf club out of whack.

 Think of your swing as a kinetic chain, where one movement flows smoothly into the next.
 Your backswing loads the power, and your downswing releases it through the ball.
 When you rush, particularly from the top of your swing, you break that chain.
 The most common issues that stem from a hurried tempo include:

-• Poor Sequencing: A frantic transition from the top an a premature hip rotation.
+• Poor Sequencing: A frantic transition from the top and a premature hip rotation.
 This causes you to come "over the top," leading to a steep downswing path and the dreaded slice.

 • Loss of Balance: When you swing too aggressively, your body struggles to stay stable.
 You might lunge towards the ball or fall backward, making it nearly impossible to deliver the clubhead squarely to the ball.
 Clean, solid contact becomes a matter of pure luck.